Expertise

 • Tornetta v.
 Maffei, et al. (Delaware Court of Chancery) (C.A.
 No. 2019-0649-AGB)

-Class action challenging Sirius XM Holdings Inc.'s 2019 acquisition of Pandora Media, Inc. On February 23, 2021, the Court denied in part the Defendants' motions to dismiss the action, which is now in the expert phase.
+Class action challenging Sirius XM Holdings Inc.'s 2019 acquisition of Pandora Media, Inc. On February 23, 2021, the Court denied in part the Defendants' motions to dismiss the action.
+Fact discovery and expert discovery are complete.
+On April 6, 2023, the Court denied Defendants' requests for leave to seek summary judgment.
+The parties have reached agreement-in-principle on a settlement.

 • Dinkevich v.
 Deutsche Telekom AG, et. al. (Delaware Court of Chancery) (C.A.
 No. 2021-0479-PAF)